mainmatter/ember-simple-auth/README.md

 a page reload__.
 When the session is created in the application initializer it tries to restore any previously persisted state and properties and if that succeeds, is authenticated immediately.
-While Ember.SimpleAuth comes with several store types there is only one store per application that can be configured during setup (see the
+While Ember.SimpleAuth comes with several store types, only one store is used per application; that store can be configured during setup (see the
 [API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/api.html#Ember-SimpleAuth-setup)):